West Duwamish Wet Weather Storage Facility

 Project update

-Although our survey is now closed, it’s not too late to visit our online open house to learn about the project history and find out what’s happening now.
-To share your input, ask questions about this project, or for language assistance needs, reach out to Kristine Cramer at Kristine.cramer@kingcounty.gov or Demmelash Adera at deadera@kingcounty.gov.
+To share your input, ask questions about this project, or for language assistance needs, reach out to Demmelash Adera at deadera@kingcounty.gov.

 Project overview

-King County will build a 1.25-million-gallon underground storage tank near the First Avenue Bridge to hold stormwater and wastewater that currently overflows into the Duwamish River during large storms.
-The water in the tank will then flow to the West Point Treatment Plant for treatment before it is released into Puget Sound.
-This storage tank will reduce overflows and pollution into the Duwamish River.
+King County will build a 1.25-million-gallon underground storage facility near the intersection of SW Michigan St and 2nd Avenue SW to hold stormwater and wastewater that currently overflows into the Duwamish River during large storms.
+The water in the storage facility will then flow to the West Point Treatment Plant for treatment before it is safely released into Puget Sound, reducing risks to public health and the environment.
+This storage facility will reduce overflows and pollution into the Duwamish River.
+The County will also build supporting infrastructure underneath West Marginal Way SW.

-Read the most recent project newsletter or visit our online open house to learn more.
+Read the most recent project newsletter to learn more.

 Project need